-California’s aggressive inverter requirements under CA rule 21 deadline went into play on June 22, 2020.
+California’s aggressive inverter requirements under the CA Rule 21 deadline went into play on June 22, 2020.

-Phase 2 communications requirement and phase 3 smart inverter requirements are now in effect.
-All major inverter companies that operate in California have been rolling out new inverters and firmware packages that abide by these new requirements.
+Rule 21 Phase 2 communications and Phase 3 smart inverter requirements are now in effect.
+All major inverter companies that operate in California have been rolling out new inverters and firmware packages to abide by the new requirements.

 Rule 21 contains provisions governing the multiple aspects of interconnection, including:

-- Fee schedules to process applications and perform impact studies.
+Fee schedules for processing applications and perform impact studies.

 Major revisions include:

 1. The option to include custom interconnection operation plans for energy storage systems.
-This allows storage systems to feed to the grid during high demand hours that will be beneficial to both the grid and the homeowner.
+This allows storage systems to feed to the grid during high-demand hours that will benefit both the grid and the homeowner.

-2. Allowing customers who request interconnection to view grid condition data to plan their energy usage from their storage systems around peak times, lightening the load on the grid.
+2. Allowing customers who request interconnection to view grid condition data to plan their energy usage from their storage systems around peak times, lightening the grid’s load.

-3. More unique interconnection policies that compliment the advancements in modern storage systems.
+3. More unique interconnection policies that complement the advancements in modern storage systems.

 Rule 21 is allowing smart inverters to be utilized at their full potential.
 With new application processes for energy storage systems and more transparent grid data, California is on target to have a next-generation energy grid with the ability for residents to customize their energy interactions with the grid.